cihai/cihai/docs/api/constants.md

 # Constants

 These values define cihai's default directories, filenames, and baseline configuration.
-Start with {attr}`cihai.constants.DEFAULT_CONFIG` when you need to see what cihai uses without a config file.
+Start with {data}`cihai.constants.DEFAULT_CONFIG` when you need to see what cihai uses without a config file.

 ```{eval-rst}
 .. automodule:: cihai.constants